4.1.2 - The repository shall clearly specify the information that needs to be associated with specific Content Information at the time of its deposit.

 Examples of Ways the Repository can Demonstrate it is Meeting this Requirement

 Transfer requirements; producer-archive agreements.
-Workflow plans to produce the AIP.Although SP is not dependent on, or restricted to, any particular file formats upon Provider deposit, it nevertheless aims to use well known, widely accepted formats that support long-term preservation.
-The repository requires Provider-supplied XML or SGML, ideally in the NLM Journal Archiving and Interchange Tag Set, which contains descriptive (e.g. bibliographic) as well as structural (e.g. file relationships) metadata.
-If a Provider wants to use a specific format not meeting these criteria, an agreement must be reached between the Provider and SP.
-These conditions are specified in SP's Provider Agreement or License.
-Please see the additional documents below for more detail.
+Workflow plans to produce the AIP.Scholars Portal is not dependent on, nor restricted to any particular file formats upon producer deposit, it aims to use well-known, widely accepted formats that support long-term preservation.
+If a publisher wants to use a specific format not meeting these criteria, an agreement must be reached between the producer and SP.
+The repository does, however, require producer-supplied XML or SGML (in a format agreed upon between SP and the producer) containing extensive descriptive metadata.

 Documents explaining this in greater detail are available below.

 Software Developer - Responsible for the creation of loader scripts.

 Digital Preservation Policy Librarian - Ensures proper functioning of overall system.